iustin/pylibacl/README.rst

 implements the POSIX.1e draft, pylibacl can be used.
 I heard that Solaris does, but I can't test it.

-- Python 2.7 or newer.
+- Python 3.4 or newer.
+Python 2.4+ was supported in the 0.5.x branch.
 - Operating system:
     - Linux, kernel v2.4 or newer, and the libacl library and development packages (all modern distributions should have this,